shahrajabian/shahrajabian.github.io/_courses/AutomaticControlSUT_S2024.md

 * Stability Analysis
 * Transient and Steady-state Response Analysis
 * Control Systems Analysis and Design by the Root-Locus Method
-* Control Systems Analysis and Design by the FrequencyResponse Method
+* Control Systems Analysis and Design by the Frequency-response Method
 * PID Controller